 This must be what you have in mind when defining a top-value laptop, offering impeccable features and good components at a low price.
 And, it is very configurable so you get to choose your specs before ordering.

 Key Specs: CPU: Intel Celeron Dual-Core N3060 | RAM: 4GB | Storage: 16GB eMMC | Screen: 11.6 HD (1366 x 768) | Battery Life: 10:26 (hrs:min) | Weight: 2.43 pounds

-The Acer Chromebook 11 CB3-132-C4VV is sturdy, affordable, Chromebook that is a perfect choice for cloud computing.
-It bears a stylish design, a bright IPS display, and a reasonably-low price tag.
+The Acer Chromebook 11 CB3-132-C4VV is a sturdy, affordable, Chromebook that is a perfect choice for cloud computing.
+It bears a stylish design, a bright IPS display, and a reasonably low price tag.

 This 11-inch laptop fuses a non-convertible design with all the features you’d need in a Chromebook, and nothing extra.
-By all feature we mean a long-lasting battery, a svelte and light design, stable performance and an insanely low-price tag.
+By all features, we mean a long-lasting battery, a svelte and light design, stable performance, and an insanely low price tag.

 Read full review: Acer Chromebook 11 Review

 6. Acer Aspire 1